 Research

-Context Matters
+Context Matters (SCA)

 Software Composition Analysis (SCA) is often discussed in software supply chain security.
 SCA tools are used to identify vulnerabilities in third-party software.
+Some prior work have looked into how SCA tools perform.
+However, there lacks an understanding of user experience with SCA tools.

 We talked to 20 industry professionals and discovered a lack of context along the entire SCA deployment process.
 In short, we find the following: